Listen to this story

 What Did We Get Ourselves Into?

-A history of Cortana personality design
+A history of designing Cortana’s personality

 I’ve had some pretty cool jobs: Malibu bartender, forest firefighter, screenwriter, face painter.
 But they pale in comparison to my current gig.
 Three-and-a-half years ago, I was given the opportunity to lead the team that writes for Microsoft’s digital assistant, Cortana.
 This means we are responsible not only for what she says, but also for the continued development and design of Cortana’s personality.
 It’s been a dream job for all of us.
 And while authoring for natural language interaction from within the personification of a digital assistant is fun and often brain-bending creative territory, it’s how the work challenges us as individuals that makes it so rewarding.